 - Obtaining favorable awards and settlements on behalf of private entities arising out of condemnation matters.

-- Representation of Fortune 10 corporation in acquisition and development of retail store and distribution center sites.
+- Representation of a Fortune 10 corporation in its acquisition and development of retail store and distribution center sites.

 Recent Publications and Presentations

 - "Restrictive Covenants: What's New, What's Hot and What's Not" co-authored with J. Sullivan, presented July 10, 2010 at the 32nd Annual Advanced Real Estate Law Course in San Antonio, Texas.

 - "Options for Clients Facing the General Mineral Exception," with B. Bryant, Texas Lawyer, March 2010.

 - "Conveying Real Property Without Damaging a Title Policy," Dallas Bar Association Headnotes, January 2010, Volume 34, Number 1.

 - "Negotiating Commercial Leases: Calculation & Recovery of Operating Expenses," presented May 27, 2009, at SES Negotiating Commercial Leases seminar in Dallas, Texas.